Ezward/arduino_logic_analyzer/README.md

 - Start the process you wish to record and then press the button to begin recording.
 - Switch to the Arduio Serial Plotter to see the readings scroll by.

+Notes
+- The sketch presumes Arduino Uno or Nano as it uses BIND to read from a bank on input pins simulaneously.
+- This will work to read pins from a 3.3v.